paradedb/paradedb/benchmarks/README.md

-# ParadeDB Benchmarking Tool
+# ParadeDB Benchmarks

-This folder contains scripts that benchmark ParadeDB against other search engines and databases.
+This folder contains the results and scripts for benchmarking ParadeDB against other search engines and databases.
+Currently, the following systems are benchmarked:

+- [x] ParadeDB
+- [x] ElasticSearch
+- [x] PostgreSQL tsquery

+If you'd like to see benchmarks against another system, please open an issue or a pull request.

+## Results

+TODO

-## Running Benchmarks
+## Generating Benchmarks

-1. Download and unzip the [Wikipedia articles dataset](https://www.dropbox.com/s/wwnfnu441w1ec9p/wiki-articles.json.bz2?dl=0), which will be used for benchmarking.

-2. Move the dataset into the current `benchmarks` directory.

-3. Run the following scripts to obtain benchmarks:
+To generate new benchmarks, simply run the relevant Bash script:

 ```bash
 # Benchmark ParadeDB